 Often the final step in doctoral study, this element gives candidates the opportunity to present their findings before a committee of faculty experts as a newly minted peer.
 For capstone presentations, students field questions that deal with how their work effectively solves a pressing problem.
 In dissertation defenses, students are asked to defend their analytical choices and demonstrate how their research impacts the discipline.

-Once students finish all coursework requirements, they normally complete qualifying or comprehensive examinations.
-These exams may be oral, written, or some combination of the two depending on the program.
-The purpose of this requirement is to evaluate core areas of competency and to ensure that students are ready to move into the final stages of their program.
+Upon completion of all coursework requirements, students are typically required to take qualifying or comprehensive examinations.
+The format of these exams may vary depending on the program, with some being oral, written, or a combination of both.
+The primary objective of these examinations is to assess students’ core competencies and ensure that they are prepared to move on to the final stages of their program.

 Before conducting independent research and creating a dissertation or capstone project, doctoral students must develop a proposal.
 This proposal is subject to approval by their department and faculty advisor who may request revisions or adjustments.
 The expectation is that the proposal will clearly outline the research question or real-world problem the doctoral candidate plans to address in their work.